rkelson/metadata-asset-tracking-tool/metadata/boundaries/county_boundaries.md

 ### What is the dataset

-This dataset represents each county as a polygon with information such as the Entity Number and FIPS code.
-A full explanation of the field definitions for this dataset is available on the [schema summary](https://docs.google.com/document/d/1e98nKP6PW9tuTy3nZYS4qhMp9fC8E6uv73SVbBOYvsk/edit?usp=sharing) document.
+This dataset represents each county as a polygon with information such as the Entity Number and [GNIS](https://www.usgs.gov/tools/geographic-names-information-system-gnis) code.
+This dataset also specifies what [state plane coordinate system](https://www.usgs.gov/faqs/what-state-plane-coordinate-system-can-gps-provide-coordinates-these-values#:~:text=The%20State%20Plane%20Coordinate%20System%20(SPCS)%2C%20which%20is%20only,the%20state's%20size%20and%20shape.) the county is in (North, Central, or South).
+Population data is derived from the 2020 Census (pop_lastcensus) and the Census Bureau's [Population Estimates Program](https://www.census.gov/programs-surveys/popest.html) (poplastest).

 ### What is the purpose of the dataset